People love to brag about cooking with charcoal.

 Streven Raichlen explains some of the many benefits of water smokers.

-I might be a little bit biased because the Weber Smokey Mountain I predominantly cook with is a style water smoker.
+I might be a little bit biased because the Weber Smokey Mountain I predominantly cook with is a water smoker.

 Although it might be more accurate to call it a bullet (due to the bullet shape).
 In many cases you end up not actually using water!
 When you are cooking at high heatin the 325-375°F range you leave the water pan empty.